rustwasm/book/src/game-of-life/code-size.md

 ### Use the `wasm-snip` Tool

-[`wasm-snip`][snip] replaces a WebAssembly function's body with an `unreachable` instruction.
+[`wasm-snip` replaces a WebAssembly function's body with an `unreachable` instruction.][snip]
 This is a rather heavy, blunt hammer for functions that kind of look like nails if you squint hard enough.

 Maybe you know that some function will never be called at runtime, but the compiler can't prove that at compile time?
 Snip it!
 Afterwards, run `wasm-opt`